s0l0ist/node-seal/USAGE.md

 ### SEALContext

 A `SEALContext` freezes these parameters and checks they make sense.
-Everything else (keys, encoders, encryptors…) is created off the same SEALContext so they're all compatible.
+Everything else (keys, encoders, encryptors, etc.) is created off the same SEALContext so they're all compatible.

 ```ts